VersusCenter

 8

-Air fryers handle frozen foods, meats, and vegetables well; microwaves excel with reheating, beverages, and soft foods.
+Air fryers handle frozen foods, fresh vegetables, and proteins well; microwaves work best with pre-cooked items and liquids, struggling with raw meats.

 Energy Efficiency